 - Check chain tension before first use and after 1 minute of operation.
-See Chain Tension in the Maintenance section and Service and Adjustment section. - Cut wood only.
+See Chain Tension in the Service and Adjustment section. - Cut wood only.
 Do not cut metal, plastics, masonry, non-wood building materials, etc. - Stop the saw if the chain strikes a foreign object.
 Inspect the saw and repair parts as necessary. - Keep the chain out of dirt and sand.
 Even a small amount of dirt will quickly dull a chain and increase the possibility of kickback. - Practice cutting a few small logs using the following steps.
-This will help you get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the trigger switch and allow unit to reach full speed before cutting. - Begin cutting with the saw frame against the log. - Keep the motor at full speed the entire time you are cutting. - Release the trigger switch as soon as the cut is completed, allowing the motor to stop.

-- To avoid losing control when cut is complete, do not put pressure on saw at end of cut. - Stop motor before setting saw down.
+This will help you get the "feel" of using your saw before you begin a major sawing operation. - Squeeze trigger switch and allow unit to reach full speed before cutting. - Begin cutting with the saw frame against the log. - Keep the motor at full speed the entire time you are cutting. - Release the trigger switch as soon as the cut is completed, allowing the motor to stop. - Keep the cord away from the cutting area.
+Position cord so it will not be caught on branches and the like during cutting. - To avoid losing control when cut is complete, do not put pressure on saw at end of cut. - Stop motor before setting saw down.

-TREE FELLING TECHNIQUES WARNING: Check for broken or dead branches which can fall while cutting causing serious injury.
-Do not cut near buildings or electrical wires if you do not know the direction of tree fall, nor cut at night since you will not be able to see well, nor during bad weather such as rain, snow, or strong winds, etc. If the tree does make contact with any utility line, the utility complany should be notified immediately.
+TREE FELLING TECHNIQUES

+WARNING: Check for broken or dead branches which can fall while cutting causing serious injury.
+Do not cut near buildings or electrical wires if you do not know the direction of tree fall, nor cut at night since you will not be able to see well, nor during bad weather such as rain, snow, or strong winds, etc. If the tree does make contact with any utility line, the utility company should be notified immediately.

 - Carefully plan your sawing operation in advance. - Clear the work area.
-You need a clear area all around the tree so you can have secure footing. - Study the natural conditions that can cause the tree to fall in a particular direction, such as: - The wind direction and speed. - The lean of the tree.
+You need a clear area all around the tree so you can have secure footing. - The chain saw operator should keep on the uphill side of the terrain as the tree is likely to roll or slide downhill after it is felled. - Study the natural conditions that can cause the tree to fall in a particular direction, such as: - The wind direction and speed. - The lean of the tree.
 The lean of a tree might not be apparent due to uneven or sloping terrain.
-Use a plumb or level to determine the direction of tree lean. - Weight and branches on one side. - Surrounding trees and obstacles. - Look for decay and rot.
+Use a plumb or level to determine the direction of tree lean. - Weight and branches on one side.
+Surrounding trees and obstacles. - Look for decay and rot.
 If the trunk is rotted, it can snap and fall toward the operator. - Make sure there is enough room for the tree to fall.
 Maintain a distance of 2-1/2 tree lengths from the nearest person or other objects.
-Motor noise can drown out a warning call. - Remove dirt, stones, loose bark, nails, staples, and wire from the tree where cuts are to be made.
+Noise can drown out a warning call. - Remove dirt, stones, loose bark, nails, staples, and wire from the tree where cuts are to be made.

 A retreat path should be planned and cleared as necessary before cuts are started.
 The retreat path should extend back and diagonally to the rear of the expected line of fall as illustrated above.

 FELLING LARGE TREES